This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - Canada Eastern, Canada Western, Canada

-- These three terms form part of the grade name; for example, Canada Eastern White Spring wheat, or Canada Western select barley.
-The terms refer to the geographic area (eastern or western Canada) of production as defined in the Canada Grain Act, or to Canada generally.
+- These three terms form part of the grade name; for example, Canada Eastern Red Spring wheat, or Canada Western oats .
+The terms refer to the geographic area (eastern or western Canada) of delivery as defined in the Canada Grain Act, or to Canada generally.

 - Canada Grain Act

-- The Canada Grain Act is the statutory authority empowering the Canadian Grain Commission (CGC) to regulate grain handling in Canada and to establish and maintain quality standards for Canadian grain.
+- The Canada Grain Act is the statutory authority empowering the CGC to regulate grain handling in Canada and to establish and maintain quality standards for Canadian grain.
 It was first passed in 1912.
+The text of the Act can be found at https://laws-lois.justice.gc.ca/eng/acts/g-10/index.html

 - Canada Grain Regulations

-- The term “canola” was trademarked in 1978 by the Western Canadian Oilseed Crushers’ Association to differentiate the new superior low-erucic acid and low-glucosinolate varieties and their products from older rapeseed varieties.
+- The term “canola” was trademarked in 1978 by the Western Canadian Oilseed Crushers’ Association to differentiate low-erucic acid and low-glucosinolate varieties and their products from rapeseed varieties.

 - cargo sample